 A big part of building a diet that burns body fat is establishing S.M.A.R.T. goals that yield positive results.
 The purpose should be specific but not restrictive or prohibitive.
 The plan should define a boundary that supports flexibility and variety in your diet.
 An example of a goal that defines a boundary is eating three meals a day for 90 days.

 The goal defines how many times you can eat a day, but it does not determine when you should eat or what you should eat.
 Eating three meals a day is not only specific, but it is also measurable and achievable.
 Eating three meals a day prevents grazing and snacking.
-Finally, eating three meals a day is time-specific because accomplishing the goal will contribute immediately to burning body fat.
+Finally, eating three meals a day is time-specific because accomplishing the goal will immediately burn body fat.

 Third, use convenient resources to get great results from a diet.

-Another critical factor in building a diet that burns body fat is using resources that make the process convenient, informative, and save time.
+Another critical factor in building a diet that burns body fat is using resources that make the process convenient, informative, and time-saving.
 Suitable resources include technology, medical providers, personal trainers, gym, and workout equipment.
 Everything should be convenient, educational, and save time except for the workout.
 Because the workout requires work, time, and energy, you won’t have too much time for the other factors.

 An excellent example of a resource is a personal trainer.
 A personal trainer will analyze the data from your workout and diet to keep you informed and save you time.
 This means you don’t have to sit down to look at the numbers and determine what comes next.
 A good personal trainer will make sure you use convenient resources to get real results from a diet.